Can VR help seniors recover from concussions?

 Summary

-This study tested whether virtual reality exercises can improve memory and thinking in older adults (65+) who had a mild traumatic brain injury.
-Thirty participants used VR cognitive exercises at home for 6 weeks.
+This study tested whether virtual reality (VR) exercises can improve memory and thinking in adults aged 65 and older who had a mild traumatic brain injury.
+Thirty participants used VR at home for six weeks.
 The goal was to see if VR could help with attention, memory, and visual skills.
-Results may offer a new, safe way to support brain recovery at home.
+Results may show a new way to support recovery without medication.

 Disclaimer Read more